react-declarative/react-declarative/docs/auto/interfaces/IOutletModalProps.md

 BeforeTitle: ComponentType<{ onClose: () => void; data: Data; id: string; }>
 ```

+BeforeTitle is a React component that renders a title with a close button.

 ### routes

 ```ts
 routes: IOutletModal<Data, Payload, Params>[]
 ```

+Represents an array of outlet modals routes.

 ### data